Skip to content

 HiddenZoneButton shared/src/components/HiddenZoneButton.tsx displayMode === 'hidden_zone' && !userClickedHiddenZone

-Copilot mode adaptations:
+Copilot layout adaptations:

 • MinimizedChatView: Positioned at bottom-right (32px from edges) instead of bottom-center; uses "Need help?" button text